 We even made a coffee break somewhere on the way, and I couldn’t stop myself from capturing that beautiful green thing that carried us here.

-Never Fly In Switzerland
+Avoid Flying In Switzerland

 2 Months In Europe.
 8 Countries.
-At least 18 Bus Rides!
+At least 18 Bus Rides

 Though of course a few train rides, especially if you’re travelling inside Germany or France or Switzerland is a no miss (to get an experience), if you’re short on cash, and don’t mind spending a few extra hours travelling, then buses can just be your ideal travel companion!